Aphelexi/WRO24_FE_MCD/README.md

 ## Respository Contents
   Contents of the full repository

- [Schemes](https://github.com/kylln20/WRO-2022-23/tree/main/schemes) | This folder contains the schematic for the vehicle
+ [Schemes]| This folder contains the schematic for the vehicle

- [SRC](https://github.com/kylln20/WRO-2022-23/tree/main/src) | Programming and software is housed here
+ [SRC] | Programming and software is housed here

- [T-Photos](https://github.com/kylln20/WRO-2022-23/tree/main/t-photos) | Team member photos can be seen here
+ [T-Photos] | Misc. photos can be seen here

- [V-Photos](https://github.com/kylln20/WRO-2022-23/tree/main/v-photos) | Photos of the vehicle from all required sides can be seen here
+ [V-Photos]| Photos of the vehicle from all required sides can be seen here

- [Video](https://github.com/kylln20/WRO-2022-23/tree/main/video) | Youtube link is here for you to watch our average working day
+ [Video]| Youtube link is here for you to watch our average working day

- [Other](https://github.com/kylln20/WRO-2022-23/tree/main/other) | Other materials or documentation regarding our vehicle
+ [Other] | Other materials or documentation regarding our vehicle

 ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾
 ##  Robot Design